 This study examined alcohol and the risk of SLE or systemic lupus erythematosus.
-Does drinking either raise or lower the risk of developing the disease?
+Does drinking either raise or lower the risk of getting the disease?
 Researchers wanted to know.

-The investigators tested the idea that alcohol would be associated with lower risk for SLE compared to abstaining from alcohol.
-Their logic was that alcohol’s anti-inflamatory action would be beneficial.
+The researchers tested the idea that alcohol would be linked with lower risk for SLE compared to abstainers.
+Their logic was that alcohol’s anti-inflamatory action would be helpful.

 Biennial questionnaires collected data on lifestyle and and environmental exposures.
 Alcohol consumption was measured every four years.

-The researchers summarized their findings.
-‘In these large prospective cohorts of women followed for many years before the diagnosis of SLE, the study found a potential protective association between long-term alcohol consumption and reduced risk of developing SLE.’
+The researchers summarized their findings. “[T]hese large prospective cohorts of women followed for many years before the diagnosis of SLE.
+The study found a potential protective association between long-term alcohol consumption and reduced risk of developing SLE.”

 SLE: The Disease